-Carter Center Mental Health Program
+The Carter Center Mental Health Program

-Under the leadership of former First Lady Rosalynn Carter, the Carter Center's Mental Health Program works to promote awareness about mental health issues, inform public policy, achieve equity for mental health care comparable to other health care, and reduce stigma and discrimination against those with mental illnesses.
+Under the leadership of former First Lady Rosalynn Carter, the Carter Center Mental Health Program works to promote awareness about mental health issues, inform public policy, achieve equity for mental health care comparable to other health care, and reduce stigma and discrimination against those with mental illnesses.
 The program is known for acting as an honest broker between stakeholders, policymakers, and consumers of mental health services to support reform and improvement in the field.

-Caucus for Producers, Writers & Directors
+The Caucus for Producers, Writers & Directors

 The Caucus for Producers, Writers & Directors (The Caucus) is the television industry’s only coalition of the creative talents that bear primary responsibility for the origination of television programs.
 Founded in 1974, The Caucus protects and actively promotes the artistic, intellectual, and economic rights of producers, writers, and directors and provides a forum for the best and brightest creative talent in Hollywood to network together as the “creative conscience” of the television industry.
 The Caucus also supports new producers, writers, and directors through The Caucus Foundation Student Grants.